 Interfraternity Council (IFC)

-IFC Exec is a group of men who are tasked with leading the IFC Community, and communicating with University.
+The IFC Executive Committee is a group of men who are tasked with leading the IFC Community and communicating with the University.
 Elections for these executive positions take place each fall term.
-Each IFC Chapter can have a maximum of two representatives on this executive committee at one time.
-If you're interested in learning more about taking up one of these positions, contact the IFC President and the current holder of this position to start some discussions about how the position currently operates and how you could improve it!
+Each IFC Chapter are permitted a maximum of two representatives on this executive committee at one time.
+If you're interested in learning more about a position, don't hesitate to contact the IFC President or any other officer!